Gikus/the-pagination-and-load-more/readme.txt

 === The Pagination and Load More ===

 Tested up to: 6.8
-Stable tag: 1.1.6
+Stable tag: 1.1.7
 Contributors: Sevar
 Tags: load more button, ajax pagination
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Live Preview: https://playground.wordpress.net/?blueprint-url=https://plugins.svn.wordpress.org/cubeb-pagination-and-load-more/assets/blueprint.json

-The lightweight solution The Pagination and Load More adds AJAX pagination and Load More functionality working in sync for any post type.
+The lightweight solution The Pagination and Load More adds AJAX pagination and Load More functionality that work in sync for any post type.

 == Installation ==